Note: This boot and all of Chippewa’s heritage line have been discontinued.

 So there’s a Vibram outsole, then there’s also a cork midsole which looks fantastic, and there’s also a steel shank in the midsole for stability and arch support.
 The insole isn’t really lined.
 There’s a bit of leather here, but it’s on top of a canvas liner and while that liner does support the boot and you see it in a lot of Red Wing boots, it does make for a shoe that’s pretty stiff.

 One of my biggest issues with the shoe is the heel.
-As you can see, it’s pretty all cork — there’s no layer of leather or rubber or anything else to cushion the impact when you’re walking, and the result is that it feels a lot like walking on wood.
-My heel didn’t feel well supported.
+There’s no Poron or EVA or anything in there to boost the shock absorption when walking, and the result is that it feels a lot like walking on wood.
+The shoes don’t do an amazing job of cushioning impact, but that’s true of most heritage shoes, including Red Wing.

 The sole is attached to the upper with a Goodyear welt, widely seen as the best way to welt a shoe.
 The difference here is that there’s a layer of leather or rubber between the upper and the sole, which make it way easier to resole when you eventually wear through your Vibram.
 This significantly enhances a shoe’s longevity, plus it makes them very water resistant, which is a big plus.
 Note that this is a 360-degree Goodyear welt, meaning it goes all the way around the shoe and the heel.
 A lot of of boots (like the Alden Indy) use a 270-degree welt because it makes for a slightly slimmer silhouette around the heel, but doing this slightly impairs the water resistance.